 - Perform the following steps quickly.

-- In some cases, you may have to perform the BMW brake reset procedure more than once.
+- Sometimes, you may have to perform the BMW brake reset procedure more than once.

 - BMW brake light reset procedure can be performed for front or rear brakes.

-- Brake pads must have at least 80% life remaining.
+- Brake pads must have at least 80% of life remaining.